Distributed Medical Image Processing with MONAI on Snowflake

 - Familiarity with medical imaging (helpful but not required)

-- A Snowflake account with access to Container Runtime and GPU compute pools
+- A Snowflake account with access to GPU compute pools

 - Go to the Snowflake sign-up page and register for a free account